cathielin/Prime-Factors/README.md

 The program finds the prime factorization of a composite number using a multiset implemented from a binary tree. <br>
 Written in C++11 in accordance to the Google C++ Style Guide <br>

+NOTE: The code for this project has NOT been uploaded to GitHub publicly, as it was done for my data structures class.
+This was done to avoid future students from using my code as a violation of academic code conduct.

 ## Multiset Implementation
 The multiset was implemented from a binary tree.
 Duplicate keys in the tree can exist.